morganlangley98/Audio_Species_Analysis/README.md

 All code relating to the model and downloading the required packages can be found here [https://github.com/kahst/BirdNET-Analyzer/blob/main/README.md](https://github.com/kahst/BirdNET-Analyzer/tree/main).

 # BatDetect2
-The Jupyter notebooks implementation will analyse your file of audio clips and produce a CSV file of the Bat species with the "recording_id", "start_time", "end_time", "low_freq", "high_freq", "class", "class_prob" and "det_prob" as columns.
+The Jupyter notebooks implementation will analyse your folder of audio clips and produce a CSV file of the Bat species with the "recording_id", "start_time", "end_time", "low_freq", "high_freq", "class", "class_prob" and "det_prob" as columns.

 Click implementation: